-Your Surgery Booklet
+Your Procedure Booklet

-You will have been provided with a 'Your Surgery' booklet either at consultation or through the post.
-This will give you all the information you need to know about the procedure, what you need to take to hospital and how you are likely to feel afterwards.
+You will have been provided with a 'Your Procedure' booklet either at consultation or through the post.
+This will give you all the information you need to know about the procedure, what you need to take to the hospital and how you are likely to feel afterwards.
 If you didn't receive a copy, please call us.

 Your pre-operative medical assessment

 There are two very important steps you must complete before you can have gastric band surgery.
 If you fail to complete both your surgery will be delayed and could even be cancelled.

 You will be given an appointment to attend for a medical assessment, usually at the hospital at which your procedure will take place.
 At this appointment, bloods will be taken and general medical information will be taken.
 We will discuss medical history, medication etc and take readings such as height, weight and blood pressure.

 Occasionally you may be asked to attend more than one visit for completion of blood tests or other investigations.

 You will receive a telephone call from one of our Bariatric Nurses to complete a final pre-operative admission assessment.
 This information is essential to complete your booking and allow hospital admission.
 It's also a call to discuss the practicalities of your hospital visit.

 Going to Hospital - what you need to know

 You will receive written notification from the hospital or a telephone call from Healthier Weight confirming your admission details.